SeanS4/riscv-asic-physical-design/README.md

 ## Custom Standard Cell Library

 To start, a library of thirteen logic cells was designed for FreePDK45.
-Each cell is based off of a CMOS schematic that was functionally simulated before layout.
+Each cell is based on a CMOS schematic that was functionally simulated before layout.
 Transistor sizing accounted for the lower mobility of holes relative to electrons in silicon.
 PMOS devices were therefore made approximately 2× wider than comparable NMOS devices to achieve similar drive strength, with additional width used in series stacks to compensate for their higher effective resistance.
 Euler paths guided transistor ordering so adjacent devices could share diffusion, reducing breaks in the active region and keeping the layouts compact.

 The cells shared a common height and aligned `VDD` and `VSS` rails so they could form seamless rows when placed horizontally.
 Each layout passed design-rule checking (DRC) and layout-versus-schematic (LVS) verification, and symbols generated from the verified schematics were used for hierarchical design.